 True to its name, Driza-Bone (aka “dry as a bone”) has been famously crafting waterproof coats and outerwear for over a century.
 While the Driza-Bone coat still functions as a great way to ward off the rain, it’s also become a national symbol, appearing in various performances and during the 2000 Summer Olympics in Sydney.

-Designer Kym Ellery was already an in-demand stylist by the time she launched her namesake label as a side project in 2007.
+Kym Ellery was already one of the most in-demand Australian designers by the time she launched her namesake label as a side project in 2007.
 Nowadays, that label holds centre stage, with frequent appearances at Paris Fashion Week (and recently, Paris Couture Week) to show for it.
 That’s not to mention the celebrity clientele or 292k Instagram followers.
 Is Ellery one of the best Australian designer brands for women?
 You bet it is.

 Infusing serious silhouettes with playful undertones, Finders Keepers retains a flirtatious edge as it straddles the full spectrum of women’s fashion.
 Hailing from Adelaide, the label’s utterly wearable output often walks the line between sexiness and earthiness.
 Expect natural fabrics, eye-catching prints, and a somewhat breezy style, among other things.